Reinforcement learning: Model-based algorithms

 Finally, all of the above methods can be combined with algorithms that first learn a model of the Markov decision process, the probability of each next state given an action taken from an existing state.
 For instance, the Dyna algorithm learns a model from experience, and uses that to provide more modelled transitions for a value function, in addition to the real transitions.
 Such methods can sometimes be extended to use of non-parametric models, such as when the transitions are simply stored and "replayed" to the learning algorithm.

 Model-based methods can be more computationally intensive than model-free approaches, and their utility can be limited by the extent to which the Markov decision process can be learnt.

 There are other ways to use models than to update a value function.
 For instance, in model predictive control the model is used to update the behavior directly.

+Partially supervised RL (PSRL)

+The costly exploration needed to learn an optimal policy can be reduced if some supervised data is available.
+This can be achieved for instance by learning a crude control policy and using this to initialize the Q table intelligently instead of with zeros.

 Theory

 Both the asymptotic and finite-sample behaviors of most algorithms are well understood.
-Algorithms with provably good online performance (addressing the exploration issue) are known.
+Algorithms with provably (i.e. in a way that can be proved) good online performance (addressing the exploration issue) are known.

 Efficient exploration of Markov decision processes is given in Burnetas and Katehakis (1997).
 Finite-time performance bounds have also appeared for many algorithms, but these bounds are expected to be rather loose and thus more work is needed to better understand the relative advantages and limitations.

 For incremental algorithms, asymptotic convergence issues have been settled.
 Temporal-difference-based algorithms converge under a wider set of conditions than was previously possible (for example, when used with arbitrary, smooth function approximation).